 Researchers, professionals (including nutritionists, dieticians, food scientists, food technologists, toxicologists, and regulators), educators, and students

 - Paperback ISBN:

-Dr. Veslemøy Andersen graduated from the Department of Microbiology at the University of Oslo, Norway.
-Her thesis was about studies of the outer membrane proteins of the bacteria Moraxella nonliquefaciens.
-She worked as a Microbiologist / Research Scientist at the Norwegian Institute of Public Health, Oslo, Norway, at the University of Groningen, The Netherlands, and at the University of Applied Sciences in Eindhoven, The Netherlands.
+Veslemøy Andersen graduated from the Department of Microbiology at the University of Oslo, Norway.
+She has been working as a microbiologist at the Norwegian Institute of Public Health, Oslo, Norway, at the University of Groningen, The Netherlands, and at the University of Applied Sciences in Eindhoven, The Netherlands.

 Global Harmonization Initiative’s Ambassador to Norway

 Dr. Eirin Marie Skjøndal Bar holds a Ph.D.
 In Engineering Design and Materials from the Department of Engineering Design and Materials at the Norwegian University of Science and Technology.
 Her thesis titled Advanced Food Processing Equipment Design for a sustainable Salmonid Fish Industry in Norway were written with focus on how design of food processing equipment is affecting the possibility of improving the sustainability of food production and food products.
 At present, she is working as a research scientist at SINTEF Fisheries and Aquaculture, an independent research institution.
 Research interests are within the field of sustainable food processing and production, food processing equipment design and development, sustainable innovation and knowledge transfer, hygienic design and automation of food processing.